The new office return date for some big companies? Try 2022

 January is shaping up as the new September for many major U.S. companies to summon workers back to long-deserted offices as the COVID-19 Delta variant trips up employers eager to normalize their operations.

+Among them is automaker Ford, which on Wednesday announced that some workers will continue to work remotely at least until January 2022.
+Ford said it will explore hybrid arrangements — including some in-office work — in the new year, depending on the state of the virus.

+"While we continue to prepare our non-site-dependent team members to transition to a hybrid work model, the state of the COVID-19 virus remains very fluid and therefore we are adjusting the start of our hybrid work arrangement to no earlier than January 2022," Ford said in a statement to CBS News.
+"In the interim, we will continue monitoring the virus and as conditions improve, explore opportunities for team members to return on-site for collaboration and teamwork."

-Apple is the latest large employer to delay a planned return for workers to its corporate offices until 2022 at the earliest because of the latest rise in COVID-19 cases, according to reports.
+Apple has also delayed its planned return for workers to its corporate offices until 2022 at the earliest because of the latest rise in COVID-19 cases, according to reports.
 The iPhone maker told employees in a memo that a return would not take place until at least January, Bloomberg reported.

 This is the second time the technology giant has moved back its timeline for in-person work, after initially delaying a planned September return until October.
 CEO Tim Cook acknowledged that "the road to recovery will be a winding one" on a conference call this month.